i2amsam/genkit-testing/README.md

   </picture>
 </a>

-This is a simple demonstration web app using the [Google AI Go SDK](https://github.com/google/generative-ai-go) to generate recipes for images.
+This is a simple demonstration web app using the [Firebase Genkit Library](https://github.com/firebase/genkit) with Genkit to generate recipes for images.

-To get started, get an API key at https://makersuite.google.com/app/apikey and enter it in `.idx/dev.nix` and rebuild the environment.
+To get started, get an API key at https://g.co/ai/idxGetGeminiKey and enter it in `.idx/dev.nix` and rebuild the environment.